Retrofit Timber Windows and Lift and Slide Doors, Staffordshire

 “We wanted to bring out the best by stripping away the dilapidated and discordant elements, in order to celebrate the character and idiosyncratic details of the original house in a more meaningful way.”

-All interior rooms were refurbished and a new two-storey extension to the rear was built to provide additional living and bathroom space.
+To achieve this, he stripped out the poorly constructed sunroom and veranda, replaced failing PVC-u windows, and created a new two-storey rear extension for additional living and bathroom space. to provide additional living and bathroom space.
 A ramshackle veranda and sunroom, at the front of the property was removed, along with its degraded PVC-u windows and joinery.

 “Gowercroft’s windows and doors strike the right balance between low maintenance, energy efficiency and innovation and a heritage rooted in traditional joinery and craftsmanship.
 Their slim profiles have an elegant simplicity with carefully considered sightlines that complement the overall design.”